joshspeagle/dynesty/docs/source/faq.rst

 **Is there an easy way to add more samples to an existing set of results?**

 Yes!
 There are actually a bunch of ways to do this.
-If you have the `NestedSampler` currently initialized, just executing `run_nested()` will start adding samples where you left off.
-If you're instead interested in adding more samples to a previous part of the run, the best strategy is to just start a new independent run and then "combine" the old and new runs together into a single (improved) run using the :meth:`~dynesty.utils.merge_runs`
+If you have the static `NestedSampler` currently initialized, just executing `run_nested()` will start adding samples where you left off.If you're instead interested in adding more samples to a previous part of the run, the best strategy is to just start a new independent run and then "combine" the old and new runs together into a single (improved) run using the :meth:`~dynesty.utils.merge_runs`